National Education Day 2022: Date, History, Significance, Facts & More

 - In 1954, he founded Sahitya Akademy and Lalit Kala Akademy.

 - In 1951, he established the Indian Institute of Technology.

-- He also played a crucial role in the development of the Indian Institute of Science, Bangalore and the Faculty of the Delhi University.
+- He also played a crucial role in the development of the Indian Institute of Science, Bangalore, and the Faculty of Delhi University.